 Friday: Audio guidance for the poetry writing exploration

 Saturday: Quotes to inspire plus invitation to reflect on the week

-- Retreat materials hosted on our course platform Ruzuku.com
+- Forever access to the retreat materials hosted on our private course platform.

-- 3 live webinar sessions with Christine on Monday, September 7th, October 19th, and November 9th at 4 pm Ireland/UK time / 10 am Eastern / 7 am Pacific.
+- 12 live weekly webinar sessions with Christine starting on Monday, September 7th at 3 pm Ireland/UK time / 10 am Eastern / 7 am Pacific.
 (These sessions will be recorded in both video and audio formats).

 - Posts each day (except for a weekly Sabbath rest) for 12 weeks with brief reflections on the theme with questions to ponder, scripture reflections, audio guidance for meditations, and creative invitations.